mph-/lcapy/doc/systems.rst

-State-space representation are not unique; Lcapy uses the controllable canonical form (CCF), the observable canonical form (OCF), and the diagoncal canonical form (DCF).
+State-space representation are not unique; Lcapy uses the controllable canonical form (CCF), the observable canonical form (OCF), and the diagonal canonical form (DCF).
 The CCF form of the state-space matrices are::

    >>> ss.A